-RETURN OF TITLE IV FUNDS POLICY
+RETURN OF TITLE IV POLICY, HIGHER EDUCATION ACT (HEA)

-A statutory schedule is used to determine the amount of Title IV funding a student has earned when he or she ceases attendance based on the attendance records during the period of enrollment.
-This policy is mandated by Federal Regulation (HEA, Section 484B; 34 CFR Part 668; 34 CFR Part 682) and affects those students who received any Title IV funds during the semester.
-Students who earned attendance at or below 60 percent of the term will be processed through a Return of Title IV Funds Calculation.
-The withdrawal and last attendance date are used to determine what percentage of federal funding you are entitled to.
+Title IV of the Higher Education Act of 1965, as amended in 1998, (Title IV, and HEA program) establishes general rules that apply to Federal Student Aid programs.
+A statutory schedule is used to determine the amount of Title IV funding a student has earned when they cease attendance or withdrawal during the period of enrollment.
+This policy is mandated by Federal Regulation (HEA, Section 484B; 34 CFR Part 668; 34 CFR Part 682) and affects those students who received any Title IV aid during the semester.

+Return of Title IV Policy